bm424/inductive-graph-algorithms/README.md

 # Usage

-The code below constructs the graph and calculates the minimum spanning tree shown in the Wikipedia article on minimum spanning trees[^2], returning an `LRTree` as described in the paper.
+The code below constructs the graph and calculates the minimum spanning tree shown in the [Wikipedia article](https://en.wikipedia.org/wiki/Minimum_spanning_tree) on minimum spanning trees, returning an `LRTree` as described in the paper.

 ```python
 from graph.inductivegraph import Context, Adj, Node, EmptyGraph